hjwilson4/digisim/README.md

 *Note: Fault Vector Generation will overwrite existing Functional Sim File.
 Please note any inefficiencies and report to hjwilson@caltech.edu

-For examples, see test1-5 folders in the folder.
+For examples, see test1-5 folders.
 Each of these folders contain a .txt netlist and input file to be run with Digisim.
 Test5 is the only test containing sequential logic DFFs and is also significantly more complex than tests1-4.